Tensile testing: Equipment

 The most common testing machine used in tensile testing is the universal testing machine.
 This type of machine has two crossheads; one is adjusted for the length of the specimen and the other is driven to apply tension to the test specimen.
 Testing machines are either electromechanical or hydraulic.
+See referenced article for an example of mechanical tensile testing for materials for the medical industry for wound healing.

 The electromechanical machine uses an electric motor, gear reduction system and one, two or four screws to move the crosshead up or down.
 A range of crosshead speeds can be achieved by changing the speed of the motor.
 The speed of the crosshead, and consequently the load rate, can be controlled by a microprocessor in the closed-loop servo controller.
 A hydraulic testing machine uses either a single- or dual-acting piston to move the crosshead up or down.
 Manually operated testing systems are also available.
 Manual configurations require the operator to adjust a needle valve in order to control the load rate.
 A general comparison shows that the electromechanical machine is capable of a wide range of test speeds and long crosshead displacements, whereas the hydraulic machine is a cost-effective solution for generating high forces.

 The machine must have the proper capabilities for the test specimen being tested.
 There are four main parameters: force capacity, speed, precision and accuracy.
 Force capacity refers to the fact that the machine must be able to generate enough force to fracture the specimen.
 The machine must be able to apply the force quickly or slowly enough to properly mimic the actual application.
 Finally, the machine must be able to accurately and precisely measure the gauge length and forces applied; for instance, a large machine that is designed to measure long elongations may not work with a brittle material that experiences short elongations prior to fracturing.

 Alignment of the test specimen in the testing machine is critical, because if the specimen is misaligned, either at an angle or offset to one side, the machine will exert a bending force on the specimen.
 This is especially bad for brittle materials, because it will dramatically skew the results.
 This situation can be minimized by using spherical seats or U-joints between the grips and the test machine.
 If the initial portion of the stress–strain curve is curved and not linear, it indicates the specimen is misaligned in the testing machine.

 The strain measurements are most commonly measured with an extensometer, but strain gauges are also frequently used on small test specimen or when Poisson's ratio is being measured.
 Newer test machines have digital time, force, and elongation measurement systems consisting of electronic sensors connected to a data collection device (often a computer) and software to manipulate and output the data.
 However, analog machines continue to meet and exceed ASTM, NIST, and ASM metal tensile testing accuracy requirements, continuing to be used today.